2024-2025 CA Young Reader Medal Nominees Books

 Contact us at 559-438-1561 for store pickup, or click the button below to purchase it online

-written by Dusti Bowling
+written by Kelly Yang

 Want to buy this book?